 Examples of abuse include:

-- Discriminatory abuse - David has learning and physical disabilities.
+- Treating someone unfairly - David has learning and physical disabilities.
 He is often called names and shouted at because he looks and walks differently to other people.

-- Financial abuse - Joy’s son takes her pension to do her shopping.
+- Monetary abuse - Joy’s son takes her pension to do her shopping.
 Joy is not allowed to choose what is bought and is not given any money for herself.

 - Organisational abuse - Ahmed lives in a residential home.
 Sometimes care workers lose patience and shout at him.
 He is often left on his own for long periods of time without a drink and rushed through his evening meal if he takes too long.
 He is put to bed at 7pm because the home is short staffed.